How can I automate patching and deployment of desktop images?

 -

-Email notification: Select this option to send email notifications, and then provide the following details:
+Email Notification: Select Send an Email Notification to send email notifications, and then provide the following details:

 -